-If a power outage occurs, staff and instructors will insure that all windows and doors are closed to prevent heat loss in extreme cold weather and that all doors and windows are open to allow for ventilation in extreme hot weather.
+If a power outage occurs, staff and instructors will ensure that all windows and doors are closed to prevent heat loss in extreme cold weather and that all doors and windows are open to allow for ventilation in extremely hot weather.

 In the case of a violent act by a group or individual, the most senior person closest to the scene will notify the Meridian University Administrative Director or supervisor on duty.
 The supervisor on duty is to direct bystanders away from the immediate area and call the police 911.